 1. Introduction

 Although various mineral processing techniques are used to extract metals from run-of-mine (ROM) ore, most increase in cost and decrease in efficiency markedly as the grade decreases.
 Heap leaching, though, is far less sensitive to low grades than other mineral processing techniques.
-However, the mineral recovery of heap leaching is relatively low compared to other separation techniques such as froth flotation and thus heap leaching leaves a lot of scope for improvement.
+However, the recovery in heap leaching is generally relatively low compared to other separation techniques such as froth flotation and thus heap leaching leaves a lot of scope for improvement.
 Potential sources of improvement are not only in the chemistry and bio-chemistry of these systems, but also in the hydrodynamics of the heaps.

 The fluid flow in these systems is unsaturated, consisting of both liquid, which is added at the top during irrigation, and air.
 The fluid flow in heap leaching is complicated not only due to it being unsaturated, but also because of the different length scale of the channels involved.
-The porosity of the packed particles has two distinct length scales, namely that of the channels between the particles (i.e. interstitial space), which will typically have a length scale of order millimetres, and that within the particles (i.e. intra-particle space), which will typically have a length scale of order tens of microns and smaller.
+The porosity of the packed particles has two distinct length scales, namely that of the channels between the particles (i.e. interstitial space), which will typically have a length scale of order millimetres, and that within the particles (i.e. intra-particle space), which will typically have a length scales of order tens of microns or even smaller.
 The Bond number, which is the ratio of gravity to capillary forces, will be around 1 for the fluid flow between the particles, indicating that this flow is in the transition region between capillary and gravity dominated flow.
 However, the existing micro-pores within the particles will have Bond numbers that are many orders of magnitude less than 1, indicating capillary dominated flow (Ilankoon, 2012; Ilankoon and Neethling, 2013).
 These differences in length scale result in very different fluid flow behaviours.

 In industrial heap leaching, solution application using drip emitters is very common and drip emitter lines are generally separated by about 50-100 cm with a spacing of about 50 cm between drippers on a particular line to cover a targeted wetted area of about 0.25-1 m2 per dripper.
 Afewu (2009) suggested that a denser grid of drippers would result in more uniform wetting and ultimately better performance.

-In order to achieve good leaching, particles in a heap should be in close proximity to an actively flowing fluid.
+In order to achieve good leaching, particles in a heap should be in close proximity to actively flowing fluid.
 Transport of reagents and leached metal species by diffusion is a slow process and it decreases rapidly with distance as any flux requires concentration gradients.
 The liquid addition at the top of the heap is however not uniform in practice and the liquid trickles as preferential channels between particles from top to bottom (Petersen and Dixon, 2007).
 Bartlett (1992) demonstrated the relationship between superficial liquid velocity, intrinsic permeability, and hydraulic conductivity of porous media.
 He explained that Micro-flooding occurs in areas where the average velocity exceeds the local limiting velocity depending on the local hydraulic conductivity.
 Channelling and perched water tables form due to higher flows at the top of the heap.
 Short-circuiting through channels will be ineffective in transporting reagent and dissolved species and it would also dilute the grade of the pregnant solution (Bartlett, 1992).